ayberkt/formal-topology-in-UF/README.md

    expected.
 9. `CantorSpace`.
 The definition of the formal Cantor topology along with a proof that it is compact.
+10. `Sierpinski`.
+The formal topology of the Sierpinski space.

 ## Clickable HTML